microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-4-integrate-azure-ai-foundry-agent-with-m365-agents-sdk.md

 Expand **<Multiple Startup Projects>** on top of Visual Studio and Select **Microsoft Teams (browser)**.

 ![Teams Browser](https://github.com/user-attachments/assets/0f564f0a-0394-49de-a679-6be59761b4fb)

+You're now ready to run your integrated agent and test it live in Microsoft Teams.
+Make sure your dev tunnel is created and your account is authenticated.

 Once Dev Tunnel is created, hit **Start** or **F5** to start debugging.
 Microsoft Teams will launch automatically, and your agent app will pop up on the window.
 Select **Add** and **Open** to start chatting with your agent.